BucketHeadP65/Translucent-Tiles/README.md

 # README IS NOT UPDATED YET.
-This kwinscript is based on Natalies [latest release](https://github.com/nclarius/floating-tiles/releases/latest) Kwin script.
+This kwinscript is based on Natalies [Floating Tiles KWin script](https://github.com/nclarius/floating-tiles/releases/latest) Kwin script.
 I took the base of the code and adapted it to make the windows transparent instead of minimizing them.
 I leave original README below for credit and reference.

 # Floating Tiles: no-stacking stacking window management for KWin